dfinke/ImportExcel/README.md

 - Moved `Export-MultipleExcelSheets` from psm1 to Examples/Experimental
 - Deleted the CI build in Appveyor
-- Thank you [Mikey Bronowski](https://github.com/MikeyBronowski) for the sweep and standardising casing of parameter names
+- Thank you [Mikey Bronowski](https://github.com/MikeyBronowski) for the multiple sweeps and standardising casing of parameter names, and variables

 # What's new 7.1.0